-Explore with Naturalist Journeys on a Cuban nature and cultural tour, our popular adventure run each year in partnership with International Expeditions.
+Visit Cuba with Naturalist Journeys on a Cuban nature and cultural tour, our popular adventure run each year in partnership with International Expeditions.
 We get rave reviews on this experience!
-Along with some meaningful and varied cultural experiences, this Cuba tour also has a focus on the fascinating birds and nature of this scenic island nation.
+Along with meaningful and varied cultural experiences, this Cuba tour also has a focus on the fascinating birds and nature of this scenic island nation.
 There is stunning geography to view as we make a wide loop through rural regions before spending time in Havana.
-Meet Cuban ornithologists, biologists, artists, dancers, teachers, and more.
+Meet Cuban ornithologists, biologists, dancers, artists, teachers, and more.

-Discover the countryside and historic sections of Trinidad and Havana.
-Explore the Zapata wetlands, Viñales Valley’s rugged limestone mogotes, Sierra de Escambray, and Bay of Pigs.
+Explore the countryside and historic sections of Havana.
+Visit the Zapata wetlands, Viñales Valley’s rugged limestone mogotes, Soroa, and Bay of Pigs.
 Meet locals, farmers and their families, and friends in different parts of the country.
 Learn first-hand how Cubans look to their future and how they interpret their past.

-Explore a wonderful variety of habitats, from tropical and montane forests to mangroves that support 25+/- endemic bird species, plus a number of regional Caribbean specialties.
-This is a U.S. government-licensed tour and an opportunity to participate in educational travel.
+Discover a wonderful variety of habitats, from tropical and montane forests to mangroves that support 25+/- endemic bird species, plus a number of regional Caribbean specialties.
+This is a legal U.S. government-licensed tour and an opportunity to participate in educational travel.

-- Hike with a local farmer in search of the diminutive Bee Hummingbird near the Bay of Pigs
+- Walk with a local farmer in search of the diminutive Bee Hummingbird near the Bay of Pigs

-- Learn about Cuba’s exciting Korimakao Project, home to some of Cuba’s finest musicians, dancers, and artists who travel the country staging shows for rural residents
+- Visit about Cuba’s exciting Korimakao Project, home to some of Cuba’s finest musicians, dancers, and artists who travel the country staging shows for rural residents

-- Visit Hemingway’s home, Finca Vigía, preserved to look as it did when he left in 1960
+- See Hemingway’s home, Finca Vigía, preserved to look as it did when he left in 1960

-- Drive through the scenic Viñales Valley before enjoying lunch with a local family on their organic farm and searching for endemics
+- Drive through the beautiful Viñales Valley and perhaps visit an organic farm while searching for endemics

-- Walk the lush orchid gardens of Soroa with staff from the University of Pinar del Rio, famous for orchids and a birding hotspot
+- Stroll the lush orchid gardens of Soroa with staff from the University of Pinar del Rio, famous for orchids and a birding hotspot

 - Spend a full day exploring Old and New Havana